-In addition, TESTAR allows you to display the hierarchical relationships between widgets.
+In addition, TESTAR allows you to display the hierarchical relationships between widgets (picture 10).
 By means of different colored rectangles, TESTAR frames the analyzed widget (green color) with their ancestors and predecessors.
 This will be useful when you wish to filter one widget and all the contents within it, among other cases.
+To enable this feature you will need to press the "Alt" key (check keyboard shortcuts).